Last updated on March 27th, 2023 at 08:21 pm

 Vintage bottle brush Christmas trees have become all the rage.
 They are symbols of Christmas past, yet still fit right in with the eclectic holiday decor ideas of the present.
 They are perfect for home decor, especially farmhouse and country decor, with their simple vintage look.

-What Do Bottle Brush Trees Look Like?
+What Do Vintage Bottle Brush Trees Look Like?

-In my collection, some of the pieces are in great condition, and others show their age.
+In my collection, some of the pieces are in great condition, however others show their age.
 It’s all part of the package, and they are all loved just as they are, in their own special state.

 There are many different sizes in this collection of approximately twenty five trees.
-Three are in need of repair, so I do not count them in my numbers.

 There are tall ones, and little minis.